helm/helm/docs/chart_tests.md

 - Validate that your configuration from the values.yaml file was properly injected.
   - Make sure your username and password work correctly
   - Make sure an incorrect username and password does not work
-- Assert that your services are up and correctly load balancing
+- Assert that your services are up and correctly loadbalanced.
 - etc.

 You can run the pre-defined tests in Helm on a release using the command `helm test <RELEASE_NAME>`.
 For a chart consumer, this is a great way to sanity check that their release of a chart (or application) works as expected.